ashwinam/YouTubeClone/README.md

 # YouTubeClone

-This Website is a youtube web app clone, and this is made using the HTML5 &amp; CSS3.
+This Website is a youtube UI clone, and this is made using the HTML5 &amp; CSS3.

 ## MVP Components